Concurrent & Dual Enrollment

 - Enroll in the course with your home high school, meeting all prerequisites.

 - Apply to the college associated with the course.
-CCIC has Concurrent Enrollment with Arapahoe Community College, Community College of Aurora and Pueblo Community College; Dual Enrollment with Metropolitan State University.
+CCIC has Concurrent Enrollment with Arapahoe Community College and Community College of Aurora; Dual Enrollment with Metropolitan State University.

 - Apply to College Opportunity Fund (COF).
 Information about COF can be found here: https://cof.college-assist.org/